 Cryotherapy and other ablative techniques for the initial treatment of prostate cancer

-Prostate cancer: Risk stratification and choice of treatment
+Prostate cancer: Risk stratification and choice of initial treatment

 External beam radiation therapy for localized prostate cancer